svaxyyy/discord.py-Anti-Spam/README.md

 # discord.py-Anti-Spam
 This is not the full customized module!
 For Questions dm Svaxyy#0859 on discord.
-This code warns a guy if he spams 5 messages and on 8 warings he is getting kicket
+This code warns a guy if he spams 5 messages and on 8 warings he is getting kicked

-# Please leave a reaction on Discord that would be nice!✅ / 🆗
+# Please leave a reaction on Discord that would be nice!
+- ✅ / 🆗

 # Module based!
  This Project is only to show guys the project with a code example which is more expanded than the preview of the module!